Waters Meet Foundation (formerly Empire Health Foundation)

 Based on Waters Meet's stated values and funding patterns:

-- Community Leadership: 83% of 2023 grants went to BIPOC organizations and communities, with 37% to American Indian & Alaska Native communities
+- Community Leadership: 83% of 2023 grants went to BIPOC organisations and communities, with 37% to American Indian & Alaska Native communities

-- Demonstrated Impact: Focus on organizations already embedded in and trusted by their communities
+- Demonstrated Impact: Focus on organisations already embedded in and trusted by their communities

 - Systemic Change Orientation: Priority for efforts addressing root causes of health inequities rather than symptoms

-- Collaborative Approach: Value placed on organizations that work in partnership and build community power
+- Collaborative Approach: Value placed on organisations that work in partnership and build community power

 - Cultural Relevance: Strong emphasis on culturally-specific approaches and Indigenous sovereignty

-Waters Meet explicitly centers "communities most impacted by inequities" and believes these communities "have the solutions and expertise" - organizations should demonstrate authentic community leadership and grassroots connections.
+Waters Meet explicitly centres "communities most impacted by inequities" and believes these communities "have the solutions and expertise" - organisations should demonstrate authentic community leadership and grassroots connections.

 Key Takeaways for Grant Writers